 Your Personal Adviser is there to help you through your transition into adulthood and independence.
 You will have a Pathway Plan which will set out your support needs and plans for the future.
 This will be reviewed every 6 months to ensure you are on track and identify any areas of need.
 The support you receive after 21 will depend on your current situation and needs.

-If you feel you are ready to for your involvement with us at 21 but have support needs in the future you can come back to us (until age 25); we will then assess the level of support you need.
+If you feel you are ready for your involvement with us to end at 21 but have support needs in the future you can come back to us (until age 25); we will then assess the level of support you need.

 We will try to enable you to keep the same Personal Adviser, though this will not always be possible.
 The amount of support that you receive from your Personal Adviser will depend on your circumstances.

 Your Personal Advisor will work with you to identify what extra support you may need.
 You might, for example, need extra support because:

 - You have special educational needs or a disability.

 - You are an unaccompanied Asylum Seeking Child (UASC) and your immigration status is unclear.

 - You are in or leaving custody or you have had contact with the criminal justice system;